Types of Aid

 Financial aid is available for mentally or physically disabled persons.
 Contact your local Voc-Rehab office.

-Contact the Veteran's Center at (888) 442-4551 or the Financial Aid office at MTI to request information about the programs for which you may qualify.
+Contact the Veteran's Center at (888) 442-4551 or the Financial Aid office at Mitchell Technical College to request information about the programs for which you may qualify.
 For more information visit the Veteran's Administration website.

 National Guard Benefits